christianalfoni/rxjs-app/README.md

 dispatch(LOAD_TODOS, { /* Optional payload */ });
 ```

+You do not have to return an **actionEffect**.
+You can put in whatever observable you want, as long as it returns an action.

 #### Understanding the flow
 `rxjs-app` will log out flow information in the console.